A mother and freelance writer, Meagan loves to research and learn new things. Her biggest passion is sharing those

 Owning a cat can be a rewarding experience, but sharing your home with a cat who urinates everywhere can be a nightmare.
 It's especially frustrating when your furry friend has never displayed that type of behavior before.

 If you are currently experiencing this problem, don't put out the free kitten sign just yet.
 There very well may be a good reason for your pet's newest behavior, and it might be easily remedied.
 Read on to learn about the five main reasons why your cat might be peeing in the house and what you can do to change it.

 1. The Litter Box Location

 The first thing you should check is the location of the litter box.
 Many people prefer to tuck their cat box away in a place that's not right out in the open or visible to guests.
 While this certainly seems like a good idea to us, it might not be as convenient for our pets.

 If a cat has shown an attempt to use their potty but then shows no interest in it, it's possible that location is not suitable.
-Perhaps they have become frightened when the furnace turned on or got trapped inside when a door was left open?
+Perhaps they became frightened when the furnace turned on or got trapped inside when a door was left open?

 When you bring a cat home for the first time or change the location of their litter box, it's a smart idea to observe your animal friends for a few days.
 Watch their behavior when they use the box.
 Do they seem comfortable with the location?
 Is it easy for them to get in and out of the box?
 Do they come running out of it like their tails on fire because something spooked them?

 Follow the suggestions below to find the ideal spot to put your cat box.